Answered by Andrew Jenkinson

 Tax Efficient Life Insurance

-Relevant life policies really are a really tax efficient way to arrange life cover as opposed to paying for premiums out of your net income.
-They are tax deductible as a business expense thereby saving corporation tax of at least 21%.
+Premiums are tax-deductible as a business expense, thereby saving corporation tax of 19%.
 They are not a benefit in kind so not subject to income tax or national employment contributions from the employer or employee.

-If you would like any more information about relevant life insurance please see our relevant life guide or contact one of our team of advisers on 0208 432 7333.
+If you would like any more information about relevant life insurance please see our Relevant Life guide or contact one of our team of advisers on 02074425880.

 Frequently Asked Employee Benefits Questions